 Design: We Can Take Orders According to Photo or Drawing from You

-This Marble statue column, carved with Lady and delicate winding vines, may come from Hadrian’s Villa, a sprawling estate several miles east of Rome.
+This Marble column, carved with Lady and delicate winding vines, may come from Hadrian’s Villa, a sprawling estate several miles east of Rome.
 The Roman Empire was at its most expansive under Hadrian, who developed a love of travel as he maintained the empire’s shifting borders.
 Hadrian sought to re-create various parts of the empire within the grounds of his massive villa.

 Wedding Columns like this one were invented in ancient Greece and were used in temples and other ancient public buildings, such as the Parthenon in Athens.
 Notice that the column is wider at the bottom than at the top.
-This may have been done to correct an optical illusion: from a distance, straight lines can look curved (who knew?).
+This may have been done to correct an optical illusion: from a distance, straight lines can look curved.
 The Greeks wanted their buildings to look perfectly straight and orderly

 Temples were often vibrantly painted in real life.
-How do you think a statue column like this would look with a bit of color?
+How do you think a marble column like this would look with a bit of color?
 Draw an Ionic column, with scrolls at the top, on a piece of paper, and add color with pencils or crayons.
 Do you like it better all white or with color?

 If you have any questions about the marble statue column, please feel free to contact us!